sfallahadl/aws-gitops-workshop/content/20_basic_ci/build_container.md

 You can click on the row of the image and see additional details and metadata of the image.
 Feel free to explore the tabs at the top for more information.

-The *layers* tabs shows how the image was created and which files/layers contribute to its total size.
+The *layers* tab shows how the image was created and which files/layers contribute to its total size.

 ![Docker layers](/images/basic_ci/layers.png)